PricelessToolkit/ESPBell-MAX/README.md

 int autoOff = 1; // 0 = DISABLE / 1 = ENABLE : Powerig off automaticaly after "openTime" : if is set to 0 ESPBell will power down after upTime.
 ```

+### Solid-state relays are controlled by publishing MQTT payload
 * MQTT Command Topic is "homeassistant/sensor/espbell-max/command"
 * Payload is "00" firs digit is controlling R1 second digit R2
 * 0 = OFF / 1 = ON